David Sánchez Morales: Biographical highlights

 Morales, of Mexican descent, spent his early life in Phoenix, Arizona, and attended school at Arizona State College in Tempe (now Arizona State University) and the University of Southern California in Los Angeles before joining the Army in 1946.
 He served in the 82nd Airborne, and was recruited into US Army intelligence during that time.
 Morales maintained an Army 'cover' even after joining the Central Intelligence Agency in 1951.
+He was nicknamed "El Indio" owing to his dark skin and Native Indian appearance.

 Shortly after joining the CIA, Morales became an operative for the CIA's Directorate for Plans.
 It is alleged that he was involved in Executive Action, a series of projects designed to kill foreign leaders deemed unfriendly to the United States.
 Morales reportedly was involved in Operation PBSuccess, the CIA covert operation that overthrew the democratically elected President of Guatemala, Jacobo Arbenz Guzmán.
+He served in Cuba from 1958-1960 in the American consulate in Havana.

 Through the 1960s and mid-1970s, Morales was involved at top levels in a variety of covert projects, including JMWAVE, the ZRRIFLE plot to assassinate Fidel Castro, the Bay of Pigs Invasion operation, the CIA's secret war in Laos, the capture of Che Guevara, and the overthrow of Salvador Allende.